WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Utah/SiteSpecificAmounts/UDWRi/ReadME.md

 ## Overview of Data Utilized
 The following data was used for aggregated water budget...

-- **Water Use Data Portal**, also known as M&I data, and broken up into **System** and **Source** data.
+- **Water Use Data Portal**, also known as M&I data, and broken up into **System** data.
 Obtained from the UDWRi website at:  https://waterrights.utah.gov/asp_apps/waterUseData/setFilters.asp
-- **Utah Culinary Water Service Areas shape files**, and was obtained from the Utah Division of Water Resources (UDWRe) website at: https://opendata.gis.utah.gov/datasets/1d2535e8c31247b9aaff664f6ac9c45d_0?geometry=-131.898%2C36.940%2C-91.216%2C42.682.
+- **Utah Culinary Water Service Areas**, and was obtained from the Utah Division of Water Resources (UDWRe) website at: https://opendata.gis.utah.gov/datasets/1d2535e8c31247b9aaff664f6ac9c45d_0?geometry=-131.898%2C36.940%2C-91.216%2C42.682.

 Please note that the UDWRe has this webpage for Municipal and Industrial Water Use Data.
 The page has helpful notes at the bottom that explain the context of the data.
 We didn’t use this data because the Division of Water Rights data source above compiles all the years data together which is easier for WaDE use. https://dwre-utahdnr.opendata.arcgis.com/pages/municipal-and-industrial-data